31A-2022 – Rachel Wood – The Infinite Vessel

 In the infinite vessel, students will be continually encouraged and supported on an individual basis to help them translate introductory experiments into larger pieces.
 There will also be a slide show presentation one evening about Rachel’s own work, inspirations and philosophy to making.

 Rachel Wood studied ceramics at Loughborough College of Art and Design.
-After a period as studio assistant to the potter Robin Welch, she was artist-in-residence at Rufford Craft Centre, and more recently at Sturt Craft Centre, Australia.
-She now continues to teach, and exhibits extensively in the UK, Germany, Netherlands, France and Australia.
+Rachel was also assistant to the potter Robin Welch, and has completed several residencies including at Rufford Craft Centre, Sturt Craft Centre, Australia, and Guldagergaard International Ceramic Research Centre, Denmark.
+She now teaches and exhibits extensively in the UK, Germany, Netherlands, France and Australia.
 Her work is found in private and public collections.
 She says of herself: “I am inspired by the world around me…the colours, shapes and the textures of the landscape.
 I want each pot to convey its own spirit and character…to have a pulse and a heartbeat.
 I want the marks to reflect the journey of exploration and learning in each pot, just as a wrinkle or dimple depicts expression and character in a human face.” www.rachelwoodceramics.co.uk

 July 24 – 30 2022